 Driving into Telluride made me feel like Frodo when he first laid eyes on Rivendell.
 The picture perfect main street was well, picture perfect, but loads of Colorado’s mountain towns have beautiful main streets.
 What really blew my mind were the scenic views of the canyon that the town is nestled in.

-Telluride is located in a box canyon, and is surrounded on three sides by formidable mountains, steep and forested and topped with rocky crags.
+Telluride is located in a box canyon, and is surrounded on three sides by formidable mountains that are steep and forested and topped with rocky crags.
 In the distance, impressive waterfalls tumble to jagged rocks below.
 It reminds me of Rivendell because of all of the waterfalls, and because it is almost impossibly beautiful.

 It looks like something out of a damn fairytale.